Getting Started with Modern Web Scraping: An Introduction

 - Content extraction - Automatically identifies and extracts main content while filtering out noise

-- Format conversion - Converts HTML to clean formats like Markdown or structured JSON
+- Format conversion - Converts HTML to clean formats like Markdown or structured JSON for AI consumption

 - Screenshot capture - Takes full or partial page screenshots during scraping